-Teaching Law and Political Economy through Keilee Fant v.
-City of Ferguson, Missouri Part IV
+This post is Part IV in a four-part series on Teaching Law and Political Economy through Keilee Fant v.
+City of Ferguson, Missouri.
+Read parts one, two, and three.

 There’s yet one more way I try to get students to see the mutually entangled systems of capitalism and racism presented by Fant v.
 Ferguson.
 In its 2015 report on policing in Ferguson following the killing of Michael Brown, the Civil Rights Division of the United States Justice Department concluded: “Ferguson’s law enforcement practices are shaped by the City’s focus on revenue rather than by public safety needs.
 This emphasis on revenue has compromised the institutional character of Ferguson’s police department, contributing to a pattern of unconstitutional policing, and has also shaped its municipal court, leading to procedures that raise due process concerns and inflict unnecessary harm on members of the Ferguson community.”